Chair’s Welcome – Dr. Jorge Riera

 Welcome to the Department of Biomedical Engineering at Florida International University

 Welcome to Florida International University’s Department of Biomedical Engineering.
-As our department nears its tenth anniversary, I am proud to lead this department into a new era of innovation.
+As our department nears its twentieth anniversary, I am proud to lead this department into a new era of innovation.
 Since top-quality health care is still out of reach for many, I believe it is time to train the next generation.

 Just past a decade since its inception, the Department of Biomedical Engineering at FIU is flourishing.
 I am proud to lead a dedicated faculty and highly engaged student body.
 Since top-quality health care is still out of reach for many, I believe it is time to train the next generation of leaders and innovators to make new discoveries, design, develop and deliver new solutions, and shape the technological and economic landscapes of tomorrow.

 The interdisciplinary nature of biomedical engineering (BME) affords the discipline a tremendous opportunity to bring forth advances in technological development and new discoveries in life sciences to foster improved quality of life for all individuals.
 The US Bureau of Labor & Statistics projects a 6% growth in Biomedical Engineers from 2020 to 2030 with tremendous impact on Biomedical Engineering in all the sectors they track.